menjure/SwT-Triplet/README.md

-# SwT-Triplet

-SwT-Triplet: A Method for Recognition of Cattle Noseprint based fusing Swin Transformer and Triplet Network
+# SwT-Triplet: A Method for Recognition of Cattle Noseprint based fusing Swin Transformer and Triplet Network

 ## Introduction